-We are looking for Adult Support Workers based in various areas of Nottingham, Nottinghamshire.
+Our Health & Social Care Jobs team have Full or Part Time, Adult Support Worker jobs based in various areas of Nottingham, Nottinghamshire.
 If you are looking to start a new career, you have been made redundant or furloughed, a job in Adult Social Care could be an option for you!
+No Experience is Needed

 Do you believe that everyone should be themselves no matter what?
 That everyone should have the same opportunities in life and that a disability should not be a barrier?
 You do not require experience in this sector to become an Adult Support Worker, just a passion for helping people!

 Becoming an Adult Support Worker could be just the start of your career within Adult Social Care, this organisation actively promotes from within and encourages people to progress.
 You will be joining a unique provider, who promote independence for adults with learning disabilities, living in their own flat or supported living setting.